SEI-R-2-22/deployment_PERN_API/README.md

 ## Seeding Files

-If you have seeds that you want to run, you can ssh into your heroku server with `heroku run bash` and then running `npx sequelize-cli db:seed:all`.
+If you have seeds that you want to run, you can ssh into your Heroku server with `heroku run bash` and then running `npx sequelize-cli db:seed:all`.